karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 >
 > “I worship Krishna too.
 No one looks better in an orange jumpsuit.”
 >
 > “Yes, yes.
-Go on though – let’s not talk about Gods now.”
+Go on though – let's not talk about Gods now.”
 >
 > “Gods?
 Oh I see now.
 For a second I thought SuperStar Krishna was famous in Punjab.”
 >